ARMmbed/mbed-os/docs/design-documents/hal/0003-static-pinmap-extension.md

 #endif
 ```

-If direct API is used for the target which does not support the explicit pinmap mechanism, then traditional API will be invoked to initialize the peripheral (no ROM savings).
+If direct API is used for the target which does not support the static pinmap mechanism, then traditional API will be invoked to initialize the peripheral (no ROM savings).

 ### Drivers API changes

 In the current version (master), all peripheral constructors in drivers layer take pins as parameters and then call `xxx_init(xxx_t *obj, PinName, ...)` HAL function to initialize the peripheral (and find peripheral/function associated with given pin).
-Now we will add an extra constructor which will take reference to the explicit pinmap structure and call `void spi_init_direct(spi_t *obj, const spi_pinmap_t *pinmap)` HAL function (in this case pinmap tables are not needed).
+Now we will add an extra constructor which will take reference to the static pinmap structure and call `void spi_init_direct(spi_t *obj, const spi_pinmap_t *pinmap)` HAL function (in this case pinmap tables are not needed).

 Below example changes for the SPI Driver API.